 Johnny Ramone was not as talented a musician as Keith Emerson, but a decade after Pet Sounds and Sgt.
 Pepper’s he had some timely ideas about how rock should get on track again. ...

 But it didn’t seem that way to many at the time.
 The punk rockers struck most nice people then as barbaric.

 Which they sort of were.
 That was the point of picking up an electric guitar: to make a lot of noise.

 Even the most deplorable habit of a few on the alt-right—the use of Nazi imagery—has its punk predecessors.
 The Ramones’ greatest song was “Blitzkrieg Bop.”

 Mick Jones’ proto-Clash band was the London SS.
-Malcolm McLaren handed out swastikas to his Sex Pistols.Why?
-Because it was offensive.
-And offensive was enjoyable.
+Malcolm McLaren handed out swastikas to his Sex Pistols.Read the whole thing there.